This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How often should you use purple shampoo on gray hair?

-Does purple shampoo remove yellow hair?
+Does purple shampoo help yellow hair?

 Is Purple Shampoo Necessary For Gray Hair?